Manasa54321/aps-portfolio/README.md

 Huffman coding is a widely used data compression algorithm that can be particularly useful in OTTs.
 OTT platforms manage extensive metadata for each piece of content, including titles, descriptions, actors, genres, etc. Compressing this metadata can save storage space and reduce retrieval times.
 Although Huffman coding is not typically used for the final compression of video and audio streams (which often rely on more complex algorithms like H.264, H.265, or VP9 for video, and AAC or MP3 for audio), it can be part of the initial steps in these algorithms.

+The time complexity of the Huffman coding algorithm is O(n log n), where n is the number of unique characters or symbols in the input data

 View [Huffman Coding code](https://github.com/Manasa54321/aps-portfolio/blob/main/huffman_coding.cpp)

 * * *